 - Sustainable Agriculture: Smart farming encourages environmentally friendly agricultural practices by reducing the usage of toxic chemicals.

-- Better Decision-Making: Farmers may make more informed decisions using data-driven insights, reducing risks and boosting their chances of success.
+- Better Decision-Making: Farmers may make more informed decisions using data-driven insights, lowering risks and boosting their chances of success.

-While the advantages of smart farming are obvious, it is critical to evaluate the implications for biodiversity and the environment.
-Among the major challenges are:
+While the advantages of intelligent farming are apparent, it is critical to evaluate the implications for biodiversity and the environment.
+Among the significant challenges are: